 Wood Pallet Compost Bin

-Lifelong crafter Karyn Flynn built one of the simplest and least expensive DIY compost bin designs around.
+Mike’s Backyard Nursery offers one of the simplest and least expensive DIY compost bin designs around, using repurposed wooden pallets.
 To find pallets, ask your local grocer and scour through Craigslist postings.
-Because you will be using these pallets in your garden, you will want to make sure they are free of toxic treatments, such as methyl bromide, so avoid colored pallets or ones containing the EUR and MB treatment codes.
+Because you will be using these pallets in your garden, you will want to make sure they are free of toxic treatments, such as methyl bromide, so avoid colored pallets or ones labeled with EUR and MB treatment codes.

 - 4 wood pallets of similar sizes